Alcampopiano/hypothesize/paper/paper.md

 if they have not had extensive training in statistics or computer science.
 It is, however, assumed that users have a basic understanding of the concepts and terms related to robust hypothesis testing (e.g., trimmed mean and bootstrapping).

-While other statistical libraries in Python provide some useful options for robust statistics [@Vallat2018; @seabold2010statsmodels; @ho2019moving], Hypothesize focuses on providing a larger selection of robust methods for comparing groups and measuring associations, especially those that are analogous to traditional NHST approaches.
+In contrast to other statistical libraries in Python [@Vallat2018; @seabold2010statsmodels; @ho2019moving], Hypothesize is focused solely on robust methods, especially those that are analogous to traditional NHST approaches (e.g., t-test, ANOVA, Pearson's correlation).
+Hypothesize also provides many flexible options for controlling how hypothesis tests are carried out.
+For example,

+- Several estimators are available, including the trimmed mean, mean, median, winsorized correlation and percentage bend correlation (estimators from other statistics packages, or user defined estimators, can also be used in some cases).

+- For many designs, users can choose between using the percentile bootstrap or the bootstrap-t test.

+- To control family-wise error, robust sequentially rejective methods can be applied.

 In terms of using the software, Hypothesize keeps the barrier to entry low for researchers, for example,